 There is a recessed groove right down the middle of where I did the install.
 I built up the channel in the sheet metal with high-temp RTV and let it set.
 I then used a ton of it under the mounting plate to ensure an air-tight seal.
 This is pretty important to prevent fume intrusion.
 I attached the silicone gasket, mounting plate, fuel line, combustion hoses, etc. to the heater before lowering it into place for the final attachment with 4 self-tapping screws.
 Any service requiring the removal of the lines attached to the bottom of the heater will require breaking the seal and removing the full unit.
 I am not super concerned by this as it’s not likely I’ll need to do this.

 For the cabin hot air ducting, I cut one side of the slotted metal areas, and then bent them back out of the way.
 Not pretty, but got the job done.
 This was definitely cutting corners as far as a doing a professional install, but I was laying on a street in the Los Angeles area and just wanted it to be done with.
 I broke 5 metal cutting jigsaw blades in the process.
 This one have been done more easily (and cleaner) with the pedestal removed from the van.
+Update: I removed my seat to install a swivel and acquired an angle grinder.
+Don’t even both with the jigsaw, angle grinder made quick work out of cleaning the pedestal metal up.

 For my hot air duct, I had to cut a hole in my steel partition wall.
 If you have to make such a hole in a dividing wall, I’d recommend ordering an 80mm hole saw.
 I used a 3.25″ (as it was available off-the-shelf locally), but the hole is almost too big for screws to bite into the area around it.